PatternsTechGit/PT_RxJS/README.md

   .subscribe(observer);
 ```
 ## Lets implement it in our Angular Project
-we are going to call an existing api using [JSON placehoder](https://jsonplaceholder.typicode.com/) which will return data about Blogs as an observable.
+we are going to call an existing api using [JSON placeholder](https://jsonplaceholder.typicode.com/) which will return data about `Blogs` as an observable.

-We will manipulate that data using RxJS operators.
-Here we will show the final result using subscription.
+We will manipulate that data using RxJS operators and then we will show the final result using subscription.

-### Step 1: Scaffolding a new angular application
+## Step 1: Scaffolding a new angular application
 To scaffold a new angular application.
-See:
+See [Angular CLI](https://github.com/PatternsTechGit/PT_AngularCLI) lab.

-### Step 2: Incorporating Http Client to Communicate with API
+## Step 2: Incorporating Http Client to Communicate with API
 To use HttpClient service in angular.
-See:
+See this angular guide: https://angular.io/guide/http#setup-for-server-communication

-### Step 3: Setting up API's Base Url as Environment Variable
+## Step 3: Setting up API's Base Url as Environment Variable
-To setup Base Url as environment variable in development environment we will simple put it in environment.ts file.
+To setup Base Url in development environment we will simple put it in environment.ts file.

 ```typescript